catango/build-rust-deb-action/README.md

 extra packages.

 Optional and empty by default.

-#### `artifacts-dir`
-Directory relative to the workspace where the built packages and other artifacts will be moved to.

-Defaults to `debian/artifacts` in the workspace.

 #### `before-build-hook`
 Shell command(s) to be executed after installing the build dependencies and right